rsandor/Solace/game/skills/persuasion/help/persuasion.help.md

   The character is granted a 5-25% reduction for the cost of good in all shops (bonus scales with skill level).
 * [Level 35] `Sales Executive`
-  The character ios granted a 5-25% increase in gold for selling items at shops (bonus scales with skill level).
+  The character is granted a 5-25% increase in gold for selling items at shops (bonus scales with skill level).
 Further, the amount of gold from any successful use of `beg` is doubled.
 * [Level 65] `Prey the Weak`